bergert/faoebx5/README.md

 # faoebx5 <img src="man/figures/logo.png" align="right" alt="" width="120" />

-The `faoebx5` package provides tools to read, write, and update data stored in the \[EBX5 database\].
+The `faoebx5` package provides low-level communication tools to read, write, and update data stored in the \[EBX5 database\].
 EBX5 is a corporate repository for Master Data Management (MDM), it stores the Single Soruce of Truth (SSOT) of all reference data.
 This library uses the EBX5-SOAP API.
 For example, data from EBX5 is used to validate input.

+For an application-level Interface with EBX5: [faostatR](https://bergertom.github.io/faostatR/):

 ## Installation